salvesvence/foundation-savselect/README.md

-# sav-select
+# Foudation SavSelect
-jQuery Plugin for simple or multiple selects.
+jQuery Plugin for simple or multiple selects with Zurb Foundation.